Fredonia Hill Baptist Academy

 Daily Dress Code:

 No caps will be worn inside the school.
 Tennis shoes MUST be worn during physical education.
-The Principal has authority to make final decision for questionable attire.
+The Principal has authority to make final decisions for questionable attire.

 PARENT TEACHER CONFERENCES